-There is no point in arguing that managing space on your Windows 10 machine can become a tedious task at times.
-What started out as a smaller operating system than even its predecessor, Windows 8, can now take as much as 30 GB of free storage.
-That being said, if you are still wondering, how much space does windows 10 take up?
+There is no point in arguing that managing space on your Windows 11/10 machine can become a tedious task at times.
+What started as a smaller operating system than even its predecessor, Windows 8, can now take as much as 30 GB of free storage.
+That being said, if you are still wondering, how much space does Windows 11/10 take up?
 Then, this is just the right article for you.
 Here we are going to discuss some of the major reasons why Windows take such a large space in the first place.
 You will also find some of the tips and tricks to keep the disk space in check.

-The Windows 10 operating system generally takes 20 GB of free-storage for a 64-bit operating system during installation.
-And if you are running a 32 Bit of Windows 10, then it would cost you only 16 GB of free-storage Bear in mind, this particular storage allocation has been reinstated, after the May 2019 Update.
-Further down the line, Windows saves 7 GB of free storage for future updates so that you can actually enjoy a seamless Windows 10 experience without the prompt to clear your disk.
+The Windows 11/10 operating system generally takes 20 GB of free storage for a 64-bit operating system during installation.
+And if you are running a 32 Bit of Windows 11/10, then it would cost you only 16 GB of free-storage Bear in mind, this particular storage allocation has been reinstated, after the May 2019 Update.
+Further down the line, Windows saves 7 GB of free storage for future updates so that you can enjoy a seamless Windows 11/10 experience without the prompt to clear your disk.

-If you are skeptical about how much space does windows 10 take up, then make sure to understand that it completely depends on the user.
-As far as Windows 10 is concerned, a 500 GB HDD will do just fine.
-In fact, it is the ideal option for the majority of the users, who want to use their Windows PC for general purpose.
+If you are skeptical about how much space does Windows 11/10 take up, then make sure to understand that it completely depends on the user.
+As far as Windows 11/10 is concerned, a 500 GB HDD will do just fine.
+It is the ideal option for the majority of the users, who want to use their Windows PC for general purpose.
 This includes web browsing, running office software, and even lightweight gaming.
 On the contrary, if you work on storage-intensive tasks such as 4K video editing, or even keep multiple game titles, a minimum of 1 TB of HDD is a must-have.

-So, in order to properly extend the partition, make sure to go through the following steps down below:
+So, to properly extend the partition, make sure to go through the following steps down below:

 Step 1 – Open the Tool